Biruk-N/Amazon-clone/README.md

     > Add material ui, then search for icons from material ui

     > Select search the full list of these icons

+    > add search and add to basket icons

 ## Build the Banner